oracle-livelabs/analytics-ai/oac-oci language/7-labs-oci-language-model/oci-language-model.md

 ### Objectives

 In this lab, you will:
-* Register OCI Language models in OAC
+* Register OCI Language Models in OAC
-* Create Data Flow to run sentiment analysis
+* Create Data Flow to Run Sentiment Analysis
-* Create a Workbook to visualize the data
+* Create a Workbook to Visualize the Data

 ### Prerequisites